 Our DNA pharmacogenetic tests analyze a list of drugs.
 We rely on recognized scientific studies with which we match your genetic data and obtain through our algorithms show us your predisposition to these drugs.

 Download our example Pharmacogenetics report

-Reports available in English, French, Italian, Polish, Spanish and German.
+Reports available in English, French, Italian, Polish, Spanish, German and Serbian.

 Pharmacogenetics and pharmacogenomics: are they the same?

 Pharmacogenetics and pharmacogenomics are words that are often used synonymously but have some differences.
 Pharmacogenetics is the biological discipline that studies the genetics of an individual’s response to drugs, while pharmacogenomics studies variation in the expression of disease-relevant genes and variable responses to certain drugs in order to develop new treatment pathways.

 Currently, adverse drug reactions lead to significant morbidity and mortality in patients, often resulting in increased healthcare costs.
 Although drug compatibility has been known and studied for many decades and any package leaflet specifies the incompatibility of a drug with many others, genetics also has much to contribute with the pharmacogenetic tests.
 The assumption that patients are a homogeneous group of individuals and that medicines and treatments that are usually effective in one group of individuals will be effective in the rest is almost certainly wrong.
 Clinical experience shows that medicines that work very well in some patients have many side effects, are ineffective or cause adverse, even fatal, consequences in others.
 Pharmacogenetic tests are needed to find out.